isc-projects/bind9/doc/arm/reference.rst

 ``RPZ-NSDNAME``
    NSDNAME triggers match names of authoritative servers for the query name, a parent of the query name, a CNAME for query name, or a parent of a CNAME.
-   They are encoded as subdomains of <command>rpz-nsdname</command> relativized to the RPZ origin name.
+   They are encoded as subdomains of ``rpz-nsdname`` relativized to the RPZ origin name.
 NSIP triggers match IP addresses in A and AAAA RRsets for domains that can be checked against NSDNAME policy records.
-The ``nsdname-enable`` phrase turns NSDNAME triggers off or on for a single policy zone or all zones.
+The ``nsdname-enable`` phrase turns NSDNAME triggers off or on for a single policy zone or for all zones.

-   If authoritative nameservers for the query name are not yet known, ``named`` will recursively look up the authoritative servers for the query name before applying an RPZ-NSDNAME rule.
+   If authoritative name servers for the query name are not yet known, ``named`` recursively looks up the authoritative servers for the query name before applying an RPZ-NSDNAME rule.
 This can cause a processing delay.
-To speed up processing at the cost of precision, the ``nsdname-wait-recurse`` option can be used: when set to ``no``, RPZ-NSDNAME rules will only be applied when authoritative servers for the query name have already been looked up and cached.
-If authoritative servers for the query name are not in the cache, then the RPZ-NSDNAME rule will be ignored, but the authoritative servers for the query name will be looked up in the background, and the rule will be applied to subsequent queries.
-The default is ``yes``, meaning RPZ-NSDNAME rules should always be applied even if authoritative servers for the query name need to be looked up first.
+To speed up processing at the cost of precision, the ``nsdname-wait-recurse`` option can be used; when set to ``no``, RPZ-NSDNAME rules are only applied when authoritative servers for the query name have already been looked up and cached.
+If authoritative servers for the query name are not in the cache, the RPZ-NSDNAME rule is ignored, but the authoritative servers for the query name are looked up in the background and the rule is applied to subsequent queries.
+The default is ``yes``, meaning RPZ-NSDNAME rules are always applied even if authoritative servers for the query name need to be looked up first.

 ``RPZ-NSIP``
    NSIP triggers match the IP addresses of authoritative servers.
-They are enncoded like IP triggers, except as subdomains of ``rpz-nsip``.
+They are encoded like IP triggers, except as subdomains of ``rpz-nsip``.
    NSDNAME and NSIP triggers are checked only for names with at least ``min-ns-dots`` dots.
-The default value of ``min-ns-dots`` is 1, to exclude top level domains.
-The ``nsip-enable`` phrase turns NSIP triggers off or on for a single policy zone or all zones.
+The default value of ``min-ns-dots`` is 1, to exclude top-level domains.
+The ``nsip-enable`` phrase turns NSIP triggers off or on for a single policy zone or for all zones.

-   If a name server's IP address is not yet known, ``named`` will recursively look up the IP address before applying an RPZ-NSIP rule.
+   If a name server's IP address is not yet known, ``named`` recursively looks up the IP address before applying an RPZ-NSIP rule.
    This can cause a processing delay.
-To speed up processing at the cost of precision, the ``nsip-wait-recurse`` option can be used: when set to ``no``, RPZ-NSIP rules will only be applied when a name servers's IP address has already been looked up and cached.
-If a server's IP address is not in the cache, then the RPZ-NSIP rule will be ignored, but the address will be looked up in the background, and the rule will be applied to subsequent queries.
-The default is ``yes``, meaning RPZ-NSIP rules should always be applied even if an address needs to be looked up first.
+To speed up processing at the cost of precision, the ``nsip-wait-recurse`` option can be used; when set to ``no``, RPZ-NSIP rules are only applied when a name server's IP address has already been looked up and cached.
+If a server's IP address is not in the cache, the RPZ-NSIP rule is ignored, but the address is looked up in the background and the rule is applied to subsequent queries.
+The default is ``yes``, meaning RPZ-NSIP rules are always applied even if an address needs to be looked up first.

 The query response is checked against all response policy zones, so two or more policy records can be triggered by a response.
 Because DNS responses are rewritten according to at most one policy record, a single record encoding an action (other than ``DISABLED`` actions) must be chosen.
-Triggers or the records that encode them are chosen for the rewriting in the following order:
+Triggers, or the records that encode them, are chosen for rewriting in the following order:

 1. Choose the triggered record in the zone that appears first in the response-policy option.
 2. Prefer CLIENT-IP to QNAME to IP to NSDNAME to NSIP triggers in a single zone.
 3. Among NSDNAME triggers, prefer the trigger that matches the smallest